superfly/docs/flyctl/cmd/flyctl_console.md

   -c, --config string    Path to application configuration file -h, --help             help for console
-      --machine string   Run the console in the existing machine with the specified ID -s, --select           Select the machine on which to execute the console from a list -u, --user string      Unix username to connect as (default "root") --vm-cpus int      How many CPUs to give the new machine
+      --machine string   Run the console in the existing machine with the specified ID -r, --region string    The target region (see 'flyctl platform regions') -s, --select           Select the machine on which to execute the console from a list -u, --user string      Unix username to connect as (default "root") --vm-cpus int      How many CPUs to give the new machine